Car Logos with Bird

 Bizzarrini SpA Logo

-This Italian car manufacturer was known in the 1960s.
-The company was founded by Giotto Bizzarrini, who had time to work on senior engineering positions in the companies Ferrari, Alfa Romeo, and Iso.
+This Italian car manufacturer was famous in the 1960s.
+The company was founded by Giotto Bizzarrini, who had held senior engineering positions at Ferrari, Alfa Romeo, and Iso.
+Despite a failure in 1969, the company produced some good racing and sports cars.

-The logo, which combines the colors red and metallic, also features a bird.
+The Bizzarrini SpA logo, which combines red and metallic colors, also features a bird.
 The logo itself looks like a wheel with spikes.
-The stylization of the bird looks very interesting.
-The outspread wings, sharp angles, and clear contours look very confident and even a little provocative, considering that this bird is depicted on a red background.
-This is not strange because such an experienced engineer Bizziarrini was confident in his knowledge, which he laid down in the basis of production.
-It is a shame that the company existed for such a short time.
+The bird’s stylization looks very interesting.
+Spread wings, sharp angles, and clear contours convey a confident and even defiant look, given that the bird is depicted against a red background.
+This is not surprising, as such an experienced engineer, Bizziarrini, was confident in his knowledge, which was grounded in production.
+It’s a shame the company didn’t last so long.

 Packard